Pharmacy

 Some drugs may require prior authorization before they will be covered.
 Refer to the PDL to determine which drugs need prior authorization.

-Medications billed under a member’s medical benefit may also require prior authorization.
-Refer to the Navigate Authorization Requirements for Medications Under the Medical Benefit.
+Physician administered drugs billed under a member’s medical benefit may also require prior authorization.
+Refer to the Authorization Requirements for Medications Under the Medical Benefit.

-For all prior authorization decisions (standard or urgent), CareSource provides notice to the provider and member as expeditiously as the member’s health condition requires.
-Please specify if you believe the request is urgent.
+For all prior authorization decisions (standard or urgent), CareSource provides notice to the physician and member as expeditiously as the member’s health condition requires.
+Please specify if you believe the request is urgent and include all necessary clinical documentation to support expeditious review.

 Medical Benefit Fax: 888-399-0271

-Prior authorization requests for medications covered under outpatient Medical Benefit for Medicaid may be submitted electronically through the CareSource Portal (ePA) or by fax.
+Prior authorization requests for physician administered drugs covered under outpatient Medical Benefit for Medicaid may be submitted electronically through the CareSource Portal (ePA) or by fax.

 Pharmacy Benefit Fax: 866-930-0019